SindhuG02/DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

              3) remove null values and format the columns
              4) store it in the different tables

-once all the required details are stored in table. in sql_files
+once all the required details are stored in table. in sql_sheet.txt it contains all the SQL's used for powerBi